Tara Teaspoon

 🍴 Can I make chicken in paper with foil?

-You can make chicken in paper in foil packets, sure.
-It wouldn't be chicken en papillote, but it would cook in a similar method: steaming.
+You can make chicken in paper in foil packets, sure, but it wouldn't be chicken en papillote, but it would cook in a similar method: steaming.

 Parchment paper is so inexpensive, and easy to use, plus it makes a fun presentation.
-But these flavors and this recipe can certainly be cooked in foil packets if you'd like.
-Cook according to the recipe below.
+These flavors and this recipe can certainly be cooked in foil packets if you'd like, just cook according to the recipe below.

 📖 Recipe